Life as a returning student

 Most first year students may be a little shy initially and as a returning student, you can help them with settling in, as well as making new friends with them along the way.
 This is really exciting!

-When deciding on whether to stay in University halls in second or third year, it is important to assess what you want?
-Is it convenience? security? all the benefits such as Reslife and the Gym membership?
+When deciding on whether to stay in University halls in second or third year, it is important to assess what you want - Is it convenience? security? all the benefits such as Reslife events and social spaces?

 Potentially look at what is available to rent privately… a lot of the advantages of living in halls again will be the disadvantages of living in private housing.
 Make a pros and cons list, including the pros above and then assess your situation.